Preventing Sexual Misconduct

-Physicians have an ethical and, often, legal obligation to, not only avoid sexual misconduct, but to report it if you suspect a physician colleague or witness anyone else in the medical establishment behaving in an abusive way.
+Physicians have an ethical and legal obligation to avoid sexual misconduct and report it if you suspect a physician colleague or witness anyone else in the medical establishment behaving in an abusive way.

 This course educates learners on what is considered sexual misconduct, understand ways to avoid the perception of misconduct, describes the practice of proper care and sensitivity during patient encounters, and describes five ways healthcare providers can reduce potential sexual misconduct liability.